-The above should give a rough idea of just how bad the situation is (bear in mind that ASHP have catalogued over fifteen new shortages between the 23rd July and the 25th July of this year, and it’s only going to get worse) (ibid).
-But the impacts of these hospital shortages may be more serious than you realise at first.
+The above should give a rough idea of just how bad the situation is (bear in mind that ASHP have cataloged over fifteen new shortages between the 23rd July and the 25th July of this year, and it’s only going to get worse) (ibid).
+But the impacts of these hospital shortages may be more serious than you realize at first.

 Additionally, many foreign producers of drugs do not meet the FDA’s regulatory standards, not to mention the home nations’ own shortage issues as well.
 That being said, some drugs can be taken from overseas suppliers, provided they meet the requirements and a successful review by the FDA – but, by and large, it is not a practical solution (SafeMedication.com).

 There are myriad complications and safety risks inherent in such a wide-scale drug shortage: the obvious being that thousands upon thousands of patients in need will either struggle to receive their treatment on time, or simply not receive it at all, if alternatives are not sourced (NCBI.gov).